 I am currently advised by Dan Suciu and Magdalena Balazinska and am part of the University of Washington's Database Group.
 I am also one of the 2015 winners of the NSF GRFP in Computer Science.
 My research is currently focused on automatically generating a query-able summary of data that can the be used for running ad-hoc, exploratory, and approximate queries.
 Departing from traditional summarization techniques, I use the Principle of Maximum Entropy to generate a probabilistic representation of the data that can be used to give approximate, highly probable solutions.
 My other broad research interests include Machine Learning and Data Visualization

-In the summer of 2015, I interned at Tableau as a software developer.
+In the summer of 2016, I interned at Microsoft Research as a PhD research intern, and in the summer of 2015, I interned at Tableau as a software developer.
 From the summer of 2008 to the spring of 2015, I interned at Sandia National Laboratories working on high performance computing and image reconstruction.

 These projects are past or present side projects or collaborations.